V01D-NULL/skyEM/README.md

 _skyEM_ is a game emulator, that runs in 16 bit real mode.
 It can be run off of a floppy disk (not tested), usb drive (not tested), and an emulator (tested).
-The emulator used for testing is Qemu --> qemu-system-i386 -fda bin/skyEM.img
+The emulator used for testing is Qemu --> qemu-system-i386 -fda bin/skyEM.img Please note that skyEM does not ship with any games - You will have to add games to the games/ folder manually.
+(More info can be found in the setup.asm file, a little bit of assembly knowledge is required)

 ### FAQ
 What does "skyEM" mean?